nasa-jpl/open-source-rover/mechanical/rocker_bogie/README.md

 ## Assembly

-You will be creating two identical assemblies.
+You will be creating two almost identical assemblies.
 Below instructions are for one side.
 We recommend building one side first rather than trying to build both sides in parallel, that way you'll be able to make the other side faster.
 Before you start building, familiarize yourself with the details of this assembly, in particular because you'll be building two assemblies that are mirrorred.
 Specifically, you'll want the open slits on the bogie to be facing the same side:

 ![](images/slit_direction_closeup.png)